 There are two popular methods used by the food and beverage industry that can effectively prevent oxygen damage: vacuum packaging and nitrogen flush packaging.
-Do you want to know the difference between these two practices and which one is more effective in keeping packaged food fresh?
+Do you want to know the difference between these two practices and which aluminum can filling sealing machine is more effective in keeping packaged food fresh?
 Keep reading to know more!

 The vacuum packaging method is a way of increasing the shelf life of a food product by sucking out the air inside the containers first before sealing them.
 However, since it is impossible to make a complete vacuum, a specific amount of oxygen will still remain inside the packages.

 The atmosphere contains 21% oxygen at a 1,000-millibar atmospheric pressure.
 As the oxygen is withdrawn by the vacuum packaging machine during the sealing process, the atmospheric pressure inside the container decreases.
 When the pressure drops to 100 millibars, about 2.1% of oxygen gas will remain inside the package.
 And if it drops to 10 millibars, about 0.21% of oxygen will still remain.
 Even if the pressure is reduced further, a defined amount of oxygen will always be left inside the package.

 Below is an overview of how a food product is packed using the vacuum packaging method.